 In the next section, we'll delve into the performance benefits of KVM, exploring how its integration with hardware virtualization extensions contributes to impressive execution speeds for virtual machines.
 Additionally, we'll examine the security features embedded within KVM, ensuring the isolation and protection of virtualized environments.

 In the realm of virtualization, security is paramount, and KVM doesn't disappoint.
 The robust security features inherent in the Linux kernel, which serves as the foundation for KVM, provide a solid framework for creating secure virtualized environments.
 KVM enforces strict isolation between virtual machines, preventing potential security breaches and ensuring that each instance operates independently.
-The inherent security measures make KVM a reliable choice for enterprises and organizations with stringent security requirements.
+The inherent security measures make KVM a reliable choice for enterprises and organizations with stringent security requirements, often used in dedicated server environments to host multiple secure instances.

 Setting up KVM (Kernel-based Virtual Machine) is like preparing your computer to become a wizard at running multiple operating systems simultaneously.
 Here's a simple guide: